Bells & Motley Consort

 "Music, World Instruments, & the Science of Sound"

 There are SO many clever ways people have used the natural material around them - wood and reeds, skins and horns, horse hair and tree resin, and much, much more - to create instruments for sharing the beauty of music, dance, and other cultural traditions together.
 What ideas did people discover about the science of sound to help shape their fabulous instrument inventions?
 Let's experiment as they did!
 As builders of instruments the Bromkas have many exciting instruments and insights to show & to share!

 with Music, Dance, and Instruments

-15 Miles on the Erie Canal Community Folk Pageant
+15 Miles on the Erie Canal Community Folk Pageants

 Sample Project: Jordanville Public Library - a wonderful success, preparing for the finale pageant was the perfect vehicle to bring a remote community together through musical camaraderie, singing, and participatory tall tale writing and telling.
 Why, it even launched a sequel!
 If you would like to have your community participate in this kind of event, or find out about other Erie Canal programs we can offer, please let us know.
 Together let's create a very special celebration of collaboration!